 Does this show fit your work, media, style, concept?
 I am going to be very frank.
 Not every juried exhibition is a perfect fit for everyone.
 It's a big waste if this show doesn't fit your professional objectives or your work.
 I am all for s-t-r-e-t-c-h-i-n-g a theme, but if your research indicates that the exhibition sponsors or the jurors are not a good fit for your work, be realistic, and decline.
 For example, if the jurors are into traditional landscapes and your work is abstract figurative work using glitter and gumballs, this is not a good fit.

 Will the exhibition sponsor pay for return shipping?
-While this may or may not be a deal breaker, consider how much it will cost you to ship your work before paying the entry fee or spending time filling out the application.
-Many juried exhibitions will pay for shipping in one direction (or at least cover return shipping up to a fixed amount), but shipping across country or internationally can be very expensive, and it seems to be getting more expensive all the time.
+While this may or may not be a deal-breaker, consider how much it will cost you to ship your work before paying the entry fee or spending time filling out the application.
+Many juried exhibitions will pay for shipping in one direction (or at least cover return shipping up to a fixed amount), but shipping across the country or internationally can be very expensive, and it seems to be getting more expensive all the time.

 Is the show sponsored by an organization such as a non-profit exhibition space or museum with professional staff to unpack and install the work?
 Sorry to say, but shows sponsored by academic institutions or artists groups often have students or inexperienced people handling the work.
 This often results in problems.
 Your packing and installation instructions are going to have to be superior to protect your work from damage.

-Follow the TOP TEN TIPS for Getting Into a Juried Exhibition, Show, Book or Magazine from the Professional Guidelines to make your entry more successful.
+Follow the TOP TEN TIPS for Getting Into a Juried Exhibition, Show, Book, or Magazine from the Professional Guidelines to make your entry more successful.

 The next post will offer helpful tips for packing and installation instructions on your shipping box to protect your work.